vonhraban/docs-1/pages/framework.md

 ## Wrappers

-Go-micro includes the notion of middleware as wrappers.
-The client or handlers can be wrapped using the decorator pattern.
+Go Micro includes the notion of middleware as wrappers to extend the functionality of your code and integrate external requirements.
+The client or handlers can be wrapped using what's known as the decorator pattern.

 ### Handler